quicwg/base-drafts/draft-ietf-quic-transport.md

 between a client and server.

 The QUIC handshake combines negotiation of cryptographic and transport parameters.
-QUIC integrates the TLS {{?TLS13}} handshake, though provides a customized scheme for protecting packets.
+QUIC integrates the TLS ({{?TLS13}}) handshake, although using a customized framing for protecting packets.
 The integration of TLS and QUIC is described in more detail in {{QUIC-TLS}}.
 The handshake is structured to permit the exchange of application data as soon as possible.
 This includes an option for clients to send data immediately (0-RTT), which might require prior